therealnicoroshi/modlist/README.md

 Sata SSD with minimum 500 GB of free space and 40GB virtual memory

-   NOTES: The minimum specs will certainly struggle to maintain 30-50fps with ENB and Reshade enabled.

 ## It has been reported that this list CAN play on a 1080ti and on a 2060 with ENB and reshade removed and settings tweaked